prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_record_video_player_add(const wchar_t* name,
     const wchar_t* player)
 ```
-This services adds a Video Player, Render or RTSP type, to a named Sink Recorder.
+This services adds a Video Player, Render or RTSP type, to a named Recording Sink.
 Once added, each recorded video's file_path will be added (or queued) with the Video Player to be played according to the Players settings.

 **Parameters**
  * `name` [in] name of the Record Sink to update